top of page

 Responsibilities as a Member of a Board

 Board member responsibilities include legal and ethical obligations.
 The legal duties include the Duty of Care, Duty of Loyalty, and Duty of Obedience.
-On the surface, each of these responsibilities seems abstract and unenforceable, but each includes specific, job-specific acts with real consequences for ill-equipped or nefarious board members.
+On the surface, these responsibilities seem abstract and unenforceable, but each includes specific, job-specific acts with real consequences for ill-equipped or nefarious board members.

 Duty of care refers to the care of the organization and its assets, including its people and reputation.
 All board members must act in ways that do not jeopardize the nonprofit.
 They cannot use the organization's facilities in ways that do not relate to its mission.
 They cannot use funds for personal expenses or purchases unrelated to the nonprofit.
 They cannot ask volunteers or employees to perform tasks of a personal nature that are outside of the organization's purview.

-Duty of Loyalty refers to acting in the organization's best interest.
-Members must focus on transactions and activities that push the nonprofit's mission forward.
-They must disclose any conflicts of interest.
-They must also promise to make decisions in the best interest of the organization and not the individual.
+The duty of Loyalty refers to acting in the organization's best interest.
+Members must focus on transactions and activities that advance the nonprofit's mission, disclose any conflicts of interest, and promise to make decisions in the best interest of the organization and not the individual.

 Finally, the Duty of Obedience refers to the board members' responsibility to obey the law.
 Members must act to ensure the organization operates within the law, which includes its bylaws.